peteris-racinskis/crypto2/README.md

 ### How to use

 Download the release, decompress, navigate to root directory.
-Launch script available for straightforward evaluation purposes and example commands.
+Launch script available both here and in the release archive (already in the correct build directory) for straightforward evaluation purposes and example commands.

 **The script allows one to quickly go through an example use case for all commands.**
 ```